a-dubaj/Around.The.World/README.md

 # Around The World

-This view displays while working app with active: pending and visited switch.
+This map represents all countries that I Was visiting over a few years.

 <p align="center">
   <img src="images/first_look.png">
 </p>

-This is an example of visited switch.
+This is an example of visited countries.
 <p align="center">
   <img src="images/visited.png">
 </p>

-Example of pending switch.
+Example of pending countries.
 <p align="center">
   <img src="images/pending.png">
 </p>